The Smiths: Legacy

-Uncut magazine's Simon Reynolds wrote of the band: "Once upon a time, a band from the North came with a sound so fresh and vigorous it took the nation by storm.
+In Uncut, Simon Reynolds wrote: "Once upon a time, a band from the North came with a sound so fresh and vigorous it took the nation by storm.
 The sound was rock, but crucially it was pop, too: concise, punchy, melodic, shiny without being 'plastic'.
 The singer was a true original, delivering a blend of sensitivity and strength, defiance and tenderness, via a regionally inflected voice.
 The young man's lips spilled forth words that were realistic without being dour, full of sly humour and beautifully observed detail.
 Most recognised their debut album as a landmark, an instant classic."

 The "Britpop movement pre-empted by the Stone Roses and spearheaded by groups like Oasis, Suede and Blur drew heavily from Morrissey's portrayal of and nostalgia for a bleak urban England of the past."
 Blur formed as a result of seeing the Smiths on The South Bank Show in 1987.
 Yet even while leading bands from the Britpop movement were influenced by the Smiths, they were at odds with the "basic anti-establishment philosophies of Morrissey and the Smiths", since Britpop "was an entirely commercial construct".
-Mark Simpson has suggested that "the whole point of Britpop was to airbrush Morrissey out of the picture ...
+Mark Simpson suggested that "the whole point of Britpop was to airbrush Morrissey out of the picture ...
 Morrissey had to become an 'unperson' so that the Nineties and its centrally-planned and coordinated pop economy could happen."

-Playwright Shaun Duggan's stage drama William, Alex Broun's one-man show Half a Person: My Life as Told by The Smiths, Douglas Coupland's 1998 novel Girlfriend in a Coma, the short stories collection Paint a vulgar picture : fiction inspired by The Smiths, Andrew Collins' autobiography Heaven Knows I'm Miserable Now, Marc Spitz's novel How Soon Is Never?, the pop band Shakespears Sister, the defunct art-punk group Pretty Girls Make Graves and the Polish filmmaker Przemysław Wojcieszek's short fictional film about two Polish fans of the Smiths, Louder Than Bombs, are all inspired by or named after songs or albums by the Smiths.
+Teezo Touchdown included them in a Counter Culture playlist on Spotify.
 Rolling Stone included four Smiths albums on its 2012 list of the "500 Greatest Albums of All Time", and included "William, It Was Really Nothing" and "How Soon Is Now?" on its 2004 list of the "500 Greatest Songs of All Time".
 Morrissey is included in its 2010 list of the greatest singers.
 In 2014 and 2015, the Smiths were nominated for the Rock and Roll Hall of Fame.